-It's common for a component to render different kinds of content based on its
+It's common for a component to return different types of React elements based on its

 props.
-React is extremely flexible - you may return entirely different content each time the render function is called.
-The only requirement is that the render function returns a React node - this can be a React Element, a string, null, or an array of any of these.
+React is extremely flexible in this regard — you can return entirely different content each time the component function is called.
+The only requirement is that render function returns a React node - this can be a React Element, a string, null, or an array of any of these.

 Let's look at one of the most common cases: conditionally rendering a React element based on whether a specific